-Breville’s premium oven is the Breville Air Fryer, a smart, stainless steel, air frying, super convection oven (model number BOV900BSS) that is large enough to fit a 14-lb turkey.
+Breville’s premium oven is the Breville Smart Oven Air Fryer, a smart, stainless steel, air frying, super convection oven (model number BOV900BSS) that is large enough to fit a 14-lb turkey.
 This is not your basic toaster oven.
-It is also the most expensive oven that Breville makes.
-This review will walk you through whether the Breville Air Fryer is worth the price.
+The Smart Oven Air is also the most expensive oven that Breville makes.
+This review will walk you through whether the Breville Smart Oven Air is worth the price.

-If you just want to see the Breville Air Fryer on Amazon, you can see the current price and free shipping options, as well as shipping times here.
+If you just want to see the Breville Smart Oven Air on Amazon, you can see the current oven air fryer pro price and free shipping options, as well as shipping times here.

 New Kitchen Life is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-Breville is an Australian company (based in Sydney) of small home appliances, including premium countertop ovens, non-premium ovens (like a traditional toaster oven), blenders (you can see our review of Breville’s premium Super Q blender here and see how it compares to other blenders here), microwaves, very high-end espresso machines (see our review of the Breville Barista Express here) and even makes coffee machines for Nespresso.
+Breville is an Australian company (based in Sydney) of small home appliances, including premium countertop ovens, non-premium ovens (like a traditional toaster oven), blenders (you can see our review of Breville’s premium Super Q blender here and see how it compares to other blenders here), very high-end espresso machines (see our review of the Breville Barista Express here) a really good air fry microwave oven reviewed here among other microwave air fryer ovens and even makes coffee machines for Nespresso (see our Breville vs De’Longhi Nespresso review here).
 The company was founded in 1932 and the brand Breville name was derived from the last names of the two founders: Bill O’Brien and Harry Norville.

 The descendants of Bill O’Brien worked at Breville for the next three generations growing the business geographically and with new products.
 In the course of developing new products, Breville has been awarded over 100 patents and 40 design awards.
 Breville developed the toastie sandwich maker in 1974, an early version of a toaster oven and an instant success.
 Over 400,000 of those early toaster ovens were sold in Australia in the first year, putting Breville on the map in their home country followed by similar success in New Zealand and the United Kingdom.